bhecquet/seleniumRobot/doc/chap3_Test_writing.md

 - search in reverse order (get the last element): `new TextFieldElement("", By.className("someClass"), -1);` get the last element on the list
 - search with several criteria: `new TextFieldElement("", ByC.and(By.tagName("input"), By.name("textField")))`
 - search element with one criteria or an other.
 Specifically usefull to handle multiple mobile OS: `new HtmlElement("or", ByC.or(ByC.ios(By.name("textField")), ByC.android(By.id("text2")))`
+- search element inside shadow-root: `HtmlElement parent = new HtmlElement("", ByC.shadow(By.id("shadow5"), By.id("shadow6")));`.
+This way, you have a parent which allow you to search inside as any other parent.
+ByC.shadow() can take any number of locator, which replicate the shadow-root tree.

 `ByC` selectors ('xId', 'xName', 'xTagName', 'xLinkText' and 'xPartialLinkText') replicate the behavior of standard Selenium selectors but using xpath method.
-This is needed for salesforce UI automation where shadow DOM prevents selenium to discover sub-elements of a custom element created with shadow DOM.
+This is needed for salesforce UI automation where lightning UI prevents selenium to discover sub-elements of a custom element.

 #### Document your tests ####